DanielSarmiento04/Cifar-10/README.md

 ## Overview

-Welcome to the GitHub repository for our advanced neural network architecture designed to tackle the CIFAR-10 dataset!
 This repository contains all the necessary code, documentation, and resources to help you understand, implement, and train the neural network model effectively.

 ## Table of Contents
 - [Introduction](#introduction)